w3c/IntersectionObserver/explainer.md

 These systems frequently want to use different queries on the same scroll-containing viewport.
 Data loading can take a long time, so it is advantageous to pre-populate data stores with significantly more information than is visible.
 The rendered element count may display a much smaller subset of available data; only the "skirt" on each side of a scrolling area necessary to keep up with scrolling velocity (to avoid "blank" or "checkerboard" data).

-We can use a `PositionObserver` on child elements of a parent scrolling element to inform the system when to load data and recycle scrolled-out-of-view elements and stamp new content into them for rendering at the "end" of the list:
+We can use a `IntersectionObserver` on child elements of a parent scrolling element to inform the system when to load data and recycle scrolled-out-of-view elements and stamp new content into them for rendering at the "end" of the list:

 ```html
 <style>